 Understanding What You Don't Want to Know

-How information can make us happy or miserable, and why we sometimes avoid it and sometimes seek it out.
+Bestselling author and recipient of the 2018 Holberg Prize, Cass R. Sunstein, explores how more information can make us happy or miserable, and why we sometimes avoid it—but sometimes seek it out.

 How much information is too much?
 Do we need to know how many calories are in the giant vat of popcorn that we bought on our way into the movie theater?
 Do we want to know if we are genetically predisposed to a certain disease?
 Can we do anything useful with next week's weather forecast for Paris if we are not in Paris?
 In Too Much Information, Cass Sunstein examines the effects of information on our lives.
 Policymakers emphasize “the right to know,” but Sunstein takes a different perspective, arguing that the focus should be on human well-being and what information contributes to it.
 Government should require companies, employers, hospitals, and others to disclose information not because of a general “right to know” but when the information in question would significantly improve people's lives.

 Hardcover$27.95 T ISBN: 9780262044165 264 pp. | 5.375 in x 8 in 5 figures

 Paperback$19.95 T ISBN: 9780262543910 264 pp. | 5.375 in x 8 in 5 figures

 An accessible treatise on the need to ensure that information improves citizens' well-being with a narrative [that] is clear and relatable.

 Sunstein writes in clear, accessible language throughout.
 This balanced and well-informed take illuminates an obscure but significant corner of government policy making.